Amit K. Roy-Chowdhury

 amitrc@ece.ucr.edu

-- EE114 - Probability, Random Variables and Processes in Electrical Engineering (Undergraduate Core Course)
+• EE114 - Probability, Random Variables and Processes

-- EE247 - Current Topics in Computer Vision and Pattern Recognition (Graduate Advanced Course)
+• EE247 - Current Topics in Computer Vision

 Amit Roy-Chowdhury leads the Video Computing Group at UCR, working on foundational principles of computer vision, image processing, and machine learning, with applications in cyber-physical, autonomous and intelligent systems.
-Prof. Roy-Chowdhury's research has been supported by various US government agencies and private industries.
-His research group has published over 200 papers in peer-reviewed journals and top conferences.
-He is the first author of the book Camera Networks: The Acquisition and Analysis of Videos Over Wide Areas, the first monograph on the topic.
-His work on face recognition in art was featured widely in the news media, including a PBS/National Geographic documentary and in The Economist.
-He is on the editorial boards of major journals and program committees of the main conferences in his area.
+His research group has published over 200 papers in peer-reviewed journals and top conferences, and recently published the monograph Person Re-identification with Limited Supervision.
+His work on face recognition in art was featured widely in the news media, including a PBS/National Geographic documentary.
+He is the Director of the Center for Robotics and Intelligent Systems.
+Prof. Roy-Chowdhury's research has been supported by various US government agencies and private industries, and he leads one of the few DoD Centers of Excellence in the US.
+He is active in the IEEE Computer and Signal Processing societies, is an Associate Editor of IEEE Trans. on Pattern Analysis and Machine Intelligence, a Senior Area Editor for IEEE Trans. on Image Processing, and regularly serves as an Area Chair for major computer vision conferences.
+He has served as the Chair of the ECE Department at UCR in the recent past, and is currently the Chair of the newly created Robotics program.
 He is a Fellow of the IEEE and IAPR, received the Doctoral Dissertation Mentoring/Advising Award from UCR in 2019, and the Distinguished Alumni Award from the University of Maryland, College Park in 2020.